ACG 2021C. PRINCIPLES OF FINANCIAL ACCOUNTING.

 Prerequisite: ACG 2021C or APA 1111C or MTB 1103 or departmental approval.

 Introduction to the use of spreadsheets in accounting.
 Students use spreadsheets to perform accounting and business applications including financial analysis, chart preparation, pivot tables, scenarios and time value of money calculations.
 (Special Fee: $33.00).

 ACG 3024.
-ACCOUNTING THEORY AND PRACTICE.
+ACCOUNTING AND FINANCIAL ANALYSIS FOR MANAGERS.